zgershuny/bball-collection/README.md

 Next Steps
   1. Finish implementing adding a new card
-  2. Finish implementing adding brand and series (and associate them), grading company, player, team, parallel, and effect
+  2. Finish implementing adding brand and series (and associate them)
   3. Delete values in for tables except Card (card is done)
   4. Render the sales in the past month and week